nosdav/spec/README.md

 NosDAV is a specification that extends WebDAV to provide a way to store files using HTTP requests.
 The specification includes an authentication mechanism that involves sending a header with a signed nostr event to ensure the authenticity of the request.

+## New account provision

+New account provision out of scope of this specification, but users are assumed to be on the nostr network.
+Per user storage is a recommended strategy for a nosdav provider, of for the rest of this spec is assumed to be the form /root/nostr-id/ where nostr-id is the nostr pubkey

 ## HTTP Verbs

 Nosdav supports the retrieval and storage of any type of file using the following HTTP verbs: